prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :status 200 OK:
     The response is a `PublicPayStatusResponse`, with ``paid`` true.
-    FIXME: what about refunded?
-  :status 402 Payment required:
-    The response is a `PublicPayStatusResponse`, with ``paid`` false.
-    FIXME: what about refunded?
   :status 403 Forbidden:
     The ``h_contract`` does not match the order.
   :status 404 Not found: